OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation.md

 These steps are common in all operating systems (Windows with or without WSL, MacOS or Linux).

-To install via Python, a virtual environment must be created.
+We recommend creating a virtual environment when installing via Python.
 This isolates the packages installed from the rest of the system.
 It is our recommendation that you utilize a Conda environment because there are optional features, such as forecast, that utilize libraries specifically sourced from conda-forge.
 Due to this, if you do not use a Conda environment, you will not be able to use some of these features.
 As such, the installation steps will be written under the assumption that you are using Conda.

 #### 1. [Install Miniconda](https://docs.conda.io/en/latest/miniconda.html)

 Miniconda is a Python environment and package manager.
 To ensure compatibility across all dependencies, Mac M1/M2 systems should download and install the x86/64 version of Miniconda3.
+An alternative is Anaconda; however, we currently recommend using Miniconda to create and manage the virtual environment.

 - Go [here](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) to find the download for your operating system or use the links below:
   - If you are using MacOS [Miniconda for MacOS](https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.pkg)